It’s the top question on your mind when you’ve been diagnosed with testicular cancer: Am I going to be OK? What are my chances of surviving this?

 Sertoli cell tumors: 77% survival rate (5 years)

 If stromal testicular cancer spreads beyond the testicles, which is extremely rare, survival rates are much lower, with life expectancy averaging around 1 to 2 years.

-Whatever your diagnosis, it can be helpful to talk to someone who’s walked in your shoes.
-A Nuts & Bolts guide is someone who’s had testicular cancer before and is trained to be a supportive listener.
-They’re someone you can count on to 100% have your back.
+Whatever your diagnosis, it can be helpful to talk to someone who’s walked in your shoes and can be a supportive listener.